Jinntec/Fore/doc/userguide.md

 the target URL for the submission.
 1. data are serialized and sent with the protocol given by `resource` ('xmldb:' by default)
-1. post submission hook `fore-submit-done` is triggered.
+1. post submission hook `xf-submit-done` is triggered.
 In our example this signals to the client to show an informal message and to increment the value of the counter in the 'conf' instance to generate a new one for the next save.

 Data are invalid:
-1. the `fore-submit-error` hook is triggered which returns a message to the client with the request to show an error message.
+1. the `xf-submit-error` hook is triggered which returns a message to the client with the request to show an error message.

 ### Chaining submissions